fasrc/puppet-lnet/README.md

 ### What lnet affects

 * Runs `lnet` service
-* Manages `lnet.conf`

 ### Setup Requirements

 This module assumes that you have Lustre installed.
-This module does not install Lustre, it only manages the LNET service and conf once Luster is installed.
+This module does not install Lustre, it only manages the LNET service once Luster is installed.

 ### Beginning with lnet